johnsyweb/crashcourse/README.md

 ### FileUpload

-Handles the uploading of GPS data files and manages the state of the uploaded course data.
-It also initializes the simulation and renders the map with markers.
+Handles the overall simulation setup and visualization.
+It manages the state of the uploaded course data and renders the map with markers.

 ### FileUploadSection

-A reusable component for the file upload interface, allowing users to select and upload GPS files.
+A reusable component for the file upload interface, allowing users to select GPS files.

+### GPXFile

+A specialized component that handles parsing and processing of GPX files.
+Features include:
+- Parsing XML data from GPX files
+- Extracting track points with coordinates
+- Error handling for malformed or incomplete GPS data
+- Providing structured data (start/endpoints, track points) to parent components

 ### SimulatorDisplay

-Displays simulation controls, including start, stop, reset, and playback speed adjustment.
-It also shows course length and elapsed time.
+Displays simulation controls, including playback speed adjustment and course length information.

 ### ElapsedTime

 A reusable timer component that displays and controls elapsed time.
 Features include:
 - Start/stop/reset functionality with both button and keyboard controls (P, S, R keys)
 - Visual display of elapsed time in minutes and seconds
 - Callback support to notify parent components of time changes